Simple Living Tips

 13 Simple Living Tips

-Some of these tips are easy and timeless and some are a bit out of the box.
+Some of these tips are easy and timeless, and some are completely unique.
 Try them all and see which ones work best for you.

 Tip #1.
 Make a Priority list

 Write up a list of what is most important to you.
-Those things that get you up and moving every single day.
-Family, friends, pets, whatever it is that gives you purpose.
+Those things that get you up and moving every day.
+Family, friends, nature, pets, whatever gives you purpose to get out of bed each day.

-When you’ve finished close your boxes and label them with a date 1-2 months from now.
-If you find after a few months those items are not useful, let them go!
+6. If you find that after a few months, those items are not useful, let them go!

 Tip #3.
 Leave bare space…bare!